THIS Is Who Actually Killed Charlotte On Pretty Little Liars

 Caleb and Hanna depart for Mona's apartment, right as Mona is leaving.
 Someone has stolen the game, both physically and metaphorically, from Mona.
 In the game's place they left a note saying, "time for pie, be there."
 Hanna and Caleb follow Mona to Two Birds, the exact place Mona said she was supposed to meet Charlotte (Vanessa Ray) the night of Charlotte's murder.
 Spencer joins Caleb and Hanna just in time to learn that (surprise!)
 Hanna and Caleb got married.

-Mona runs into the Ladies' room and out a secret passageway that connects to the church somehow.
+AD sends an order to Mona delivered on her bill, directing her to leave the restaurant.
+Mona runs into the Ladies' room and out a secret passageway that connects to the church.
 Spencer and Caleb climb through the tunnel to find out where Mona ran off to, while Caleb sends Hanna home.
 Why he sends his wife home alone when there is a murderer and all of Rosewood PD after her, I will never know.
-Caleb and Spencer have a nice moment about how they are happy to be where they are now but don't regret being together, but honestly, I'm not sure anyone needed that.
+Caleb and Spencer use this moment alone to discuss how they are happy to be where they are now but don't regret being together, but honestly, I'm not sure anyone needed closure on their relationship.
 I don't think where were Spaleb fans.
 (If you are a Spaleb fan, PLEASE comment, I have questions for you).

 Advertisement